AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

 ---

 This write-up aims to connect graph theory with solving dynamic programming problems.
-Instead of delving into the basics of these concepts, we will be focusing on building an intuition for using these concepts.
-We will start by exploring the idea behind recursion, followed by graphs, and finally wrapping up with top-down dynamic programming.
+Instead of delving into the basics of these concepts, we will focus on building an intuition for using these concepts.
+We will start by exploring the idea behind recursion, followed by graphs, and finally wrap up with top-down dynamic programming.

 ## Recursion